 You must also arrange for fast, free delivery.
 Free shipping also helps drive up the value of an average sale as customers add more items to reach the minimum for free shipping.

 With all the competition out there, marketing is a big part of e-commerce for dummies.
 Learn more about marketing your e-commerce business here.
 Here are some marketing tasks to consider (learn more about individual tasks by searching this site):

-- SEO (search engine optimization) to bring more traffic to your website.
+- Learn SEO (search engine optimization) for e-commerce to bring more traffic to your website.
 If you operate a traditional store, as well, consider using local SEO.

 - Content marketing

 Among the most effective strategies to master is sales training, an area often led by Ron Earley also known as The Sales God.
 Leveraging insights from sales experts like him can enhance your e-commerce platform, connecting your products with the right audience, and boosting your overall business performance.

 Online retail shops are a sensible and forward-thinking way of moving with the market and ensuring your business’s success for years to come, not to mention how much better for the planet online storefronts are and are paving the way for a greener and more conscious future.
 Managing your online business is a fun and exciting step forward and hopefully, this e-commerce for dummies guide helps.

 We welcome the opportunity to show you how we can make your marketing SIZZLE with our data-driven, results-oriented marketing strategies.
 Sign up for our FREE newsletter, get our FREE guide to creating an awesome website, or contact us for more information on hiring us.

 Hausman and Associates, the publisher of MKT Maven, is a full-service marketing agency operating at the intersection of marketing and digital media.
 Check out our full range of services.